IvaLIU727/Ecommerce_Project_Analytics_dbt/README.md

 📝 Why data analytics?

 I've spent most of my career being the person in the room who speaks both languages — business and technical.
-I've analysed international student payment flows, mapped data platform requirements, and translated between engineers and stakeholders.

-But I kept hitting the same wall: I could ask the right questions, I just couldn't always answer them myself.
-So I decided to close that gap — which is exactly why I built this project.

-I wanted to learn real tools, not tutorials. dbt, DuckDB, data modeling, SQL — the things actual data teams use every day.
+Now I'm making the technical side official.

 🔍 What am I looking for?